fjmpaez911/youmusic/README.md

 <br>

-Not all the songs in your playlist can be playes in YouTubeMusic
+You can't listen to all the songs in your playlists in YouTubeMusic
 <p>
   <img src="youtubeMusicNotPlayable.png"/>
 </p>